 Based on the foregoing, it is unclear under Vietnamese law whether an STO is permitted to raise funds from domestic individuals and organizations.
 Although the law specifically allows an STO to “receive funds” from domestic individuals and organizations, the law does not specifically allow an STO to “mobilize” funds from such sources.

 e.
 International Non-Governmental Organizations (INGO)

 The law is silent on whether an INGO can carry out fundraising activities in Vietnam, including the right to mobilize or receive funds from domestic individuals and organizations.
-Regulations on management and usage of foreign non-governmental aid state clearly that only organizations established in Vietnam a can be donors to INGOs.
+Regulations on management and usage of foreign non-governmental aid state clearly that only organizations established in Vietnam can be donors to INGOs.
 However, the regulations also include a broad provision applicable to other organizations providing that: “with respect to other organizations, the receipt of aid will be submitted to the Government for its consideration and determination.”
 This discretionary mechanism may give INGOs a legal basis to receive foreign non-governmental aid.
-However, an INGO, as a strictly construed subject of statutory law, can only carry out such activities if the Operation Permit from PACCOM, or a specific approval on a case-by-case basis, grants the INGO the operational power of engaging in such fundraising activities.
+However, an INGO, as a strictly construed subject of statutory law, can only carry out such activities if an Operation Permit from the People’s Aid Coordinating Committee (PACCOM), or a specific approval on a case-by-case basis, grants the INGO the operational power of engaging in such fundraising activities.

 f.
 Social Enterprises (SEs)